 Financial Accountant: Financial Accountants are responsible for the supervision of the accounting and financial activities of a company.

-Frequently Asked Question (FAQs) - B.Stat (Bachelor of Statistics) - Eligibility, Admission, Subjects, Salary, Scope
+Frequently Asked Question (FAQs) - B.Stat (Bachelor of Statistics) -Course, Eligibility, Admission, Subjects, Salary, Scope

 Question: How much salary is offered to a freshly graduate of B.Statistics?